coreinfrastructure/best-practices-badge/doc/api.md

 From here on we'll omit the scheme (https) and hostname, and we'll indicate variables by beginning their name with ":" (colon).
-So the URL above is an example of this pattern, which retrieves information about project :id in a given :format (HTML by default):
+So the URL above is an example of this pattern, which retrieves information about project :id in a given :format (an empty format specifier returns HTML):

 ```
 GET /projects/:id(.:format)